SDtoday City Guide Live Banner

 Oceanside Certified Farmers Market | Thursdays, year-round | 9 a.m.-1 p.m.

-• Features: Vendors selling produce, flowers, and artisan baked goods.
-Later on Thursdays, 5-9 p.m., the Oceanside Sunset Market brings live music and 200+ merchants selling food, crafts, and other goods.
+Find vendors selling produce, flowers, salsa + chips, and artisan baked goods.
+Return on Thursday evenings, 5-9 p.m., for the year-round Oceanside Sunset Market featuring live music and 200+ merchants selling food, crafts, and other goods.

 Linda Vista Famers Market | Thursdays, year-round | 2-7 p.m.